~Every adventure is a chance to live the way you dream.~

-Mythology, Western Astrology, Interpersonal Intelligence/Myers-Briggs (ENTJ, right here), Christmas, Spirituality, Tarot/Oracle, Mysticism, Sexuality/Expression, French Existentialism, Sketching/Painting, Druids culture, Arthurian literature, Celtic & Dark Age history, British history & literature, history of the Holocaust, Dogs & Wolves.
+Mythology, Western Astrology, Interpersonal Intelligence/Myers-Briggs (ENTJ, right here), Christmas, Spirituality, Tarot/Oracle, French Existentialism, Sketching/Painting, Druids culture, Arthurian literature, British, Celtic & Dark Age history.

-Jodi Ellen Malpas, Nikita Gill, Rainbow Rowell, Nora Roberts, Alexandre Dumas, T.H.
-White, Dan Brown, Simone de Beauvoir, Cassandra Clare
+Dan Brown, Elizabeth Kostova, Jodi Ellen Malpas, Daphne du Maurier, Neal Schusterman, Alexandre Dumas, T.H.
+White, Dan Brown, Simone de Beauvoir, Casey Bond.

 What Do You Enjoy Most About Writing?